How to Cultivate a Gritty Mindset for Success

 1. Fear of Failure

 One of the main barriers to developing a gritty mindset is fear of failure.
 To get over this anxiety, one must change how they view failure.
-Consider it an essential component of the learning process rather than something to be avoided.
-Remember that failure offers insightful criticism that might spur development.
+See it as an essential part of the learning process, not something to avoid.
+Remember that failure offers valuable feedback that can spur growth.

 2. An obsession with perfection

 Perfectionism breeds irrational expectations and can impede growth.
-Grit necessitates putting more emphasis on progress than perfection.
+Grit requires emphasizing progress over perfection.
 Acknowledge that making mistakes is a necessary part of the process and that doing something imperfectly is preferable to doing nothing.

 3. A lack of drive 2.
 An obsession with perfection

 Grit is what keeps you going when motivation wanes.
-When feeling unmotivated, rely on your routines and habits and develop discipline.
+When you feel unmotivated, rely on your routines and habits, and build discipline.
 Review your long-term objectives and remind yourself of your initial motivation.

 J.K.
 Rowling: Getting Past Rejection